PrimaMateria/blog/primamateria-blog/content/hive/index.md

 }
 ```

-Instances of the system cell block will be loaded using `findLoad` as before.
+Instances of the system cell block will be loaded using the `findLoad` function
-Create `system/default.nix` as follows:
+as previously done.
+Please create the file `system/default.nix` in the following
+manner:

 ```nix
 { inputs, cell }: